-Along with the other District 155 schools, Prairie Ridge appeared on the College Board's 2014 AP District Honor Roll for the third consecutive year.
+Along with the other District 155 schools, Prairie Ridge appeared on the College Board's 2017 AP District Honor Roll for the sixth consecutive year.
 The honor roll recognizes districts that increased AP participation while maintaining student success rates on the exams.
-Only 547 districts in the United States and Canada appeared on the 2014 honor roll.
+Only 447 districts in the United States and Canada appeared on the 2017 honor roll.

 In athletics, the Prairie Ridge Wolves compete in the Valley Division of the Fox Valley Conference.
-The school has captured state titles in football (2011), baseball (2008), and boys' soccer (1999).
+The school has captured state titles in football (2016 and 2017), baseball (2008), and boys' soccer (1999).
 The Wolves finished second in the state in girls' volleyball in both 2004 and 2005, girls' soccer (2013), and boys' soccer (1998).
-Its girls' gymnastics team (which includes members from each of the district's schools) finished in second place in both 2014 and 2013, while also bringing home a third place finish in 2012.
+Its girls' gymnastics team (which includes members from each of the district's schools) brought home state championship titles in 2017, 2016, and 2015 while also finishing second place in 2014 and 2013.
 The school's competitive cheerleading team took third place at the 2010 IHSA state competition.
 Among its alumni and former students, the school counts 2012 Olympic women's soccer gold medalist Amy LePeilbet (Class of 2000) and NHL player Jared Boll.

 Located approximately 45 miles northwest of Chicago, the school serves Crystal Lake, Prairie Grove, Bull Valley, Burton's Bridge, Oakwood Hills, and Ridgefield.
 The school is led by Dr. Steven Koch, who became principal in 2013.